 California is well-known for refusing to enforce non-compete provisions, especially in the post-employment context (see Choice-of-Law and Non-Compete Provisions), so individuals will not be deprived of gainful employment.
 But provisions limiting competition aren’t always taboo. (more…)

-A longtime client was delighted to receive an acquisition offer from a large, publicly-held company (“Acquirer”).
+A longtime client received an acquisition offer from a large, publicly-held company (“Acquirer”).
 Once the acquisition closed, the client’s founder (“Founder”) would become a management-level employee of Acquirer.